 How to get rid of it!

-A UV sterilizer or diatom filter will quickly put an end to this green cloudy mess for good – your water will be crystal clear in no time.
+A UV sterilizer or fine filter media, like a polishing pad, will quickly put an end to this green cloudy mess for good – your water will be crystal clear in no time.

 While this will fix the problem – the algae – it doesn’t stop the cause.

 Unfortunately, there are a lot of different causes…